 - Research Associate

 Research associates conduct experiments and analyze data.
 Many work in clinical settings, such as a pharmaceutical development laboratory.
-They generally work under the supervision of a research scientist, though they have more independence than technicians and clinical assistants.
+They generally work under the supervision of a research scientist, although they have more independence than technicians and clinical assistants.
 Most of these roles require a bachelor's in biotechnology or a related field.

 - Research Scientist, Biotechnology